Democracy in Westminster

 Published: 15 December 2020

-You can contact your councillors via their member services officer on the telephone numbers listed on each individual councillor page, or directly via the email address on the same page.
+You can contact your councillors via the Member Enquiries line number which is listed on each individual councillor’s page, or directly via the email address on the same page.

 If you wish to write to your councillor, you can do so via the main council address, Westminster City Hall, 64 Victoria Street, London SW1E 6QP.